-Last autumn we got invitation from our friends Steffi and Vicente to eat with them traditional Brazilian Pumpkin with Shrimp – Camarão na Moranga.
+Last autumn we got an invitation from our friends Steffi and Vicente to eat with them traditional Brazilian Pumpkin with Shrimp – Camarão na Moranga.
 I was really curious, how this dish will turn out, especially because I couldn’t even imagine how this will look like, how it will be prepared and how it will taste.
 This dinner went beyond my all expectations!

 Pumpkin with Shrimp is without the doubt the most spectacular and delicious dish from Brazil we have eaten so far.
-It’s also one of the best ways to serve shrimp to larger group of people.
-If you take large pumpkin you can feed the entire party!
+It’s also one of the best ways to serve shrimp to a larger group of people.
+If you take a large pumpkin you can feed the entire party!

 The traditional recipe uses a Brazilian cheese requeijao which is very hard to find abroad.
 You can substitute it with cream cheese and the dish will still turn out really good!